Neutrino Magnetic Moments Meet Precision $N_{\rm eff}$ Measurements: NMM bounds from constraints

 As can be read from Fig.~\ref{fig:NMMNeff}, if three $\nu_R$'s are thermalized via NMM in the early Universe the current BBN+CMB data would set an upper limit on $\mu_\nu$ with

 It should be noted that for $N_{R}=3$, the minimal value of $\Delta N_{\rm eff}$ is 0.14, as can be seen from the $N_{R}=3$ curve at lower $\mu_\nu$ values in Fig.~\ref{fig:NMMNeff}.
 Future experiments like SO/SPT-3G and CMB-S4 are sensitive to $\Delta N_{\rm eff}$ below this level.
 If $\Delta N_{\rm eff}$ is found to be smaller than 0.14 in future measurements, the $N_R=3$ scenario (i.e.~three $\nu_R$'s being thermalized via NMM) would be ruled out.
 There are multiple possibilities to go beyond this scenario: (i) the effective NMM vertex opens up at high temperatures, leading to the transition from freeze-out to freeze-in (see e.g.~\cite{Luo:2020sho,Luo:2020fdt}); (ii) as $T$ increases above the electroweak scale, $g_{\star}(T)$ continues increasing due to new particles beyond the SM; (iii) the number of $\nu_R$ that can be possibly thermalized via NMM is less than three.
 In either (i) or (ii), the curves in Fig.~\ref{fig:NMMNeff} will further decrease as $\mu_{\nu}$ decreases, but this part would be quite model dependent.
 We will investigate this in future work.
 As for (iii), one may consider $N_R=2$ or $1$.
-For $N_R=2$, the SO/SPT-3G sensitivity is able to reach $\mu_\nu<2.5\times 10^{-12}\mu_B$ while for $N_R=1$ the future CMB-S4 sensitivity can set $\mu_\nu<4.4\times 10^{-12}\mu_B$.
+For $N_R=2$, the SO/SPT-3G sensitivity is able to reach $\mu_\nu<2.0\times 10^{-12}\mu_B$ while for $N_R=1$ the future CMB-S4 sensitivity can set $\mu_\nu<3.7\times 10^{-12}\mu_B$.
 We see from Fig.~\ref{fig:NMMNeff} that all these cosmological bounds are stronger than the laboratory ones from XENONnT, LZ, and Borexino, and comparable to astrophysical ones.
+Note that the strongest astrophysical bound cuts the $N_{R}=3$ curve at $\Delta N_{{\rm eff}}=0.143$ while the curve becomes flat at $0.141$.
+So there is the possibility for upcoming precision measurements of $N_{\rm eff}$ to make a discovery.
+If a small $\Delta N_{{\rm eff}}$ between $0.143$ and $0.141$ is probed, it can be attributed to NMM smaller than the strongest astrophysical bounds.
+What would be more interesting is that future experiments could measure an even smaller $\Delta N_{{\rm eff}}$ below $0.141$.
+In this case, it could probe the freeze-in regime which is sensitive to how the effective vertex opens up at high energies.
+We leave this possibility for future exploration.